Maia-Cochran/habitual/README.md

 ## Roadmap
 Future features could include:
-- Calendar for tracking habit-making
+- Functioning carousel tile with link for creating a daily checklist
-- Chart to display this trend
+- Chart to display habit-making trends
-- Checklist to guide and track habit-making activities
+- Calendar to track and guide habit-making daily, weekly, and monthly

 ## Deployed Page
 Visit the published site [here]()